-Incredible Rajasthan – land of rich heritage, vibrant culture, art and traditions soaked in riot of colours that are steeped in history.
+Incredible Rajasthan – the land of rich heritage, vibrant culture, art and traditions soaked in a riot of colors that are steeped in history.
 Royal Folklores and towering personalities blow in the winds of this spectacular state.
-Talk of Rajasthan and the mention of Jaipur is inevitable and in turn while mentioning Jaipur one can’t escape the charm of mesmerising jewellery intricately attached to the city.
-Jaipur is world renowned for jewellery designs, gems, stones and craftsmenship and serves as world’s largest hub for hand cutting of gems and sourced for stones, precious and semi precious stones and gems.
-Now that we are talking about Jaipur’s fashion of jewellery , we can’t omit the jewel in the crown which is GEM PALACE.
-I was fortunate to meet one of the founders of GEM PALACE, Mr Sudhir Kasliwal.
-Apart from this he is also a renowned lensmen who specialises in capturing all facets of his motherland Rajasthan, this multidimensional personality is also behind organising Jaipur’s most elite event vintage car rallies that endeavours to preserve the heritage automobiles.
+Talk of Rajasthan and the mention of Jaipur is inevitable and in turn, while mentioning Jaipur one can’t escape the charm of mesmerizing jewelry intricately attached to the city.
+Jaipur is world renowned for jewelry designs, gems, stones and craftsmanship and serves as world’s largest hub for hand cutting of gems and sourced for stones, precious and semi-precious stones, and gems.
+Now that we are talking about Jaipur’s fashion of jewelry, we can’t omit the jewel in the crown which is the GEM PALACE.
+I was fortunate to meet one of the founders of GEM PALACE, Mr. Sudhir Kasliwal.
+Apart from this, he is also a renowned lensman who specializes in capturing all facets of his motherland Rajasthan, this multidimensional personality is also behind organizing Jaipur’s most elite event vintage car rallies that endeavors to preserve the heritage automobiles.
 BARKHA ARORA from High on Persona had a tete a tete with him in which he opened up on a plethora of issues covering a gamut of dimensions.
-Incidentally, GEM PALACE is housed in a building that evokes the architectural richness of the state through its royal aura complemented by various intricate designs embellished with semi precious gems and eye catching jewellery.
+Incidentally, GEM PALACE is housed in a building that evokes the architectural richness of the state through its royal aura complemented by various intricate designs embellished with semi-precious gems and eye-catching jewelry.

 Without giving second thought I would say Maharani Rajmaata Gayatri Devi, she symbolised style, elegance and grace while underscoring simplicity and modesty.
 She would only don pearl necklace and yet look ravishing always, even in the age of 90 she carried charming persona.

-Q- What remains inspiration for you in photography, jewellery and vintage car rallies?
+Q- What remains an inspiration for you in photography, jewellery and vintage car rallies?

 Q- What invoked your passion in jewellery whereas your passion lied in photography ?